There’s always a gap between the floors and the baseboard. So, can you caulk between them to cover that gap?

 Related Read: Can You Paint Over Caulk?

-How To Fill Gaps Between Baseboard and Laminate Floor?
+How To Caulk Between Baseboard and Laminate?

 - A pair of work gloves